Quantum Magnetism in Minerals: Kagome systems

-Mineral claringbullite, Cu$_4$(OH)$_6$FCl \cite{FejerClark77, BurnsCooper95}, and its isostructural Br analogue barlowite, Cu$_4$(OH)$_6$FBr \cite{ElliotCooper10, ElliottCooper14}, crystallize in a hexagonal structure (space group $P6_3/mmc$) in which 3/4 of the Cu atoms on the Cu(1) positions form structurally perfect kagom\'e planes with AA stacking, whereas the remaining 1/4 goes to the Cu(2) intersites.
-The presence of Cu$^{2+}$~ions at interlayer positions determines the magnetic behavior of this systems at low temperatures by providing paths for ferromagnetic interlayer couplings \cite{JeschkeSalvatPujol15}.
-The resulting 3D network of interactions, which is shown in Fig.~\ref{Fig:BarlowiteModel}, stabilizes a canted AFM ground state with the ordering temperature $T_{\rm N}=15.4$~K and a weak FM moment $\mu<0.1\mu_{\rm B}$/Cu.
-Several other phase transitions were reported at higher temperatures from specific-heat data.
-Magnetic susceptibility gives the Curie-Weiss temperature of $\Theta_{\rm CW}=-136$~K \cite{HanSingleton14}.
+Mineral claringbullite, Cu$_4$(OH)$_6$FCl \cite{FejerClark77, BurnsCooper95}, and its isostructural Br analogue barlowite, Cu$_4$(OH)$_6$FBr \cite{ElliotCooper10, ElliottCooper14}, crystallize in a hexagonal structure (space group $P6_3/mmc$) in which 3/4 of the Cu atoms on the Cu(1) positions form structurally perfect kagome planes with AA stacking, whereas the remaining 1/4 goes to the Cu(2) intersites \cite{HanSingleton14, JeschkeSalvatPujol15, SmahaHe18}.
+More recent studies based on x-ray and neutron diffraction indicate that at low temperatures, high-purity synthetic barlowite undergoes an additional lowering of the crystal symmetry to an orthorhombic structure with either $Cmcm$ \cite{PascoTrump18} or $Pnma$ \cite{FengWei18, TustainNilsen18} space group.
+This structural transition, which happens at $\sim$250~K, is associated with positional ordering in the tilt directions of the interlayer Cu$^{2+}$ ions, as shown in Fig.\,\ref{Fig:BarlowiteStructure}, and leads to the broken equivalency of magnetic copper sites within the kagome planes.
+Several other phase transitions at intermediate temperatures were reported from specific-heat data \cite{HanSingleton14}.
+Magnetic susceptibility gives the Curie-Weiss temperature of $\Theta_{\rm CW}=-136$~K. The presence of Cu$^{2+}$~ions at interlayer positions determines the magnetic behaviour of these systems at low temperatures by providing paths for ferromagnetic interlayer couplings \cite{JeschkeSalvatPujol15}.
+The resulting 3D network of interactions, which is shown (for the high-symmetry phase) in Fig.~\ref{Fig:BarlowiteModel}\,(a), stabilizes a canted AFM ground state with the ordering temperature $T_{\rm N}=15.4$~K and a weak FM moment $\mu<0.1\mu_{\rm B}$/Cu \cite{HanSingleton14, JeschkeSalvatPujol15, HanIsaacs16, FengWei18, PascoTrump18, RanjithKlein18}.
+The actual magnetic structure, as it was recently refined from neutron diffraction on deuterated barlowite, is illustrated in Fig.\,\ref{Fig:BarlowiteModel}\,(b).
+It shows that the weak ferromagnetic moment results from the canting of interlayer Cu$^{2+}$ ions in the $Pnma$ low-temperature structure, whereas two nonequivalent moments in the kagome planes are antiferromagnetically compensated \cite{TustainNilsen18}.